Getting Started with WinUI DropDown Color Palette

 - The Selected Color represents the color that you select.

-- The ToolTip with Color Details represents the toolTip, when the mouse hovers on the Color.
+- The ToolTip with Color Details represents the

-- The Standard Colors stores the standard colors like
+ToolTipshown when the mouse hovers over a color. - The Standard Colors stores the standard colors like

-- The Theme Variant Colors represents the Theme colors with variants.
+- The Theme Variant Colors represents the theme colors with variants.

 More Color Dialog